luizvilasboas/triton-ensemble/README.md

 This project explores the implementation of model ensembles within the Triton Inference Server.
 It aims to enable seamless loading and execution of two or more models, along with the aggregation of their results.

-## Getting Started
+## Usage

-### 1. Clone the Repository:
+To run the project, follow these steps:

-   Use Git to clone the repository locally:
+1. Clone the Repository:

    ```
    git clone https://gitlab.com/olooeez/triton-ensemble.git